A Complete 5-Day Kyoto Itinerary

 GEAR Art Complex 1928 Show

-When we planned out our trip to Kyoto, the GEAR Art Complex was an attraction we added last minute because we had an evening open and it was close to the shopping streets we planned to visit.
+When we planned out our first trip to Kyoto, the GEAR Art Complex was an attraction we added last minute because we had an evening open and it was close to the shopping streets we planned to visit.
 When we arrived at the location we were a bit early and enjoyed shopping in the stores nearby.
 The show is on the third floor of the 1928 building, above a bar and coffee shop.

 The venue is very personal, the seats are all close to the stage.
 I don’t think the venue could hold much more than 50 people.
 When we sat down they said we could take some photos before the show, but asked that we put our cameras away when the show started.
 Then they proceeded to hand us a clipboard with a short plot outline and safety goggles.
 When I asked the hostess what the goggles were for she just smiled at us and said we would soon find out – we won’t share all the details so we don’t spoil the fun!

 The amount of detail in the props and plot is astounding.
 However, the defining element of the GEAR Art Complex show is the passion of the actors and actresses.
 We felt they put 110% into their performance, and were able to share that energy with the audience.
 It was incredible how so many emotions were conveyed and not a single word was spoken.
 Yes, you read that right, this performance has NO WORDS.
+Even though it has been years since we first saw this show and we’ve been on many more trips to Kyoto since then, it is still one of our favorite things we’ve done in Kyoto.

 Location: Japan, 〒604-8082 Kyoto, Nakagyo Ward, Benkeiishicho, 56 1928ビル 3階 // MAP

-Cost: 6,800 yen/adult, 4,800 yen/high school and younger
+Cost: ~6,800 yen/adult, 4,800 yen/high school and younger

 KYOTO ITINERARY: DAY TWO